puma/puma-dev/README.md

 By default, puma-dev uses the domain `.pdev` to manage your apps, so that it doesn't interfer with a pow installation.
 If you want to have puma-dev take over for pow entirely, just run `puma-dev -pow`.
 Puma-dev will now use the `.dev` domain and look for apps in `~/.pow`.

+### Configuration

+Puma-dev supports loading shell into the environment before puma starts.
+It checks for the following files in this order:

+* `.env`
+* `.powrc`
+* `.powenv`

+Additionally, puma-dev uses a few environment variables control how puma is started that you can overwrite in your loaded shell config.

+* `CONFIG`: A puma configuration file to load, usually something like `config/puma-dev.rb`.
+Defaults to no config.
+* `THREADS`: How many threads puma should use concurrently.
+Defaults to 5.
+* `WORKERS`: How many worker processes to start.
+Defaults to 0, meaning only use threads.

 ### Purging

 If you would like to have puma-dev stop all the apps (for resource issues or because an app isn't restarting properly), you can send `puma-dev` the signal `USR1`.
 The easiest way to do that is: